 This unique degree equips you with the knowledge and skills needed to boost the performance of elite athletes and to work with members of the public including children, older people and those adapting to illness and injuries, to improve their quality of life.

-Our expert lecturers are active researchers and have vast experience in sports management and policy, sport marketing and leadership, nutrition, sport psychology and sport science.
-Their research underpins our teaching and ensures you learn about the latest thinking in the field.
+Our expert lecturers are active researchers and have practical experience of working in areas such as sports management and policy, sport marketing and leadership, nutrition, sport psychology and sport science, and their research underpins our teaching, ensuring you learn about the latest thinking in the field.

 Maths and English Language at grade 4/C

 Pass overall in Science with C or more in the core components.

 The University welcomes applications from Access to Higher Education Diploma candidates for consideration.
 A typical offer may require you to obtain a proportion of Level 3 credits in relevant subjects at merit grade or above.